bennymiddel/Public/README.md

 ## E N E R G I E W E N D E
-## Estimation of the effects of major events on the electricity prices in germany using using machine learning models
+## Estimation of the effects of major events on the electricity prices in Germany using machine learning models
 By back-induction based on a machine learning algorithm, outliers are detected in an electricity price time series and assigned to specific events.